 Research and development costs incurred in the normal course of business consist primarily of employee-related costs and are expensed as incurred.
 In process research and development projects acquired in a business combination are recorded as intangible assets at their fair value as of the acquisition date.
 Subsequent costs related to acquired in process research and development projects are expensed as incurred.
 Research and development intangible assets are considered indefinite-lived until the abandonment or completion of the associated research and development efforts.
-These indefinite-lived intangible assets are tested for impairment consistent with the impairment testing performed on other indefinite-lived intangible assets discussed above.
-Upon completion of the research and development process, the carrying value of acquired in process research and development projects is reclassified as a finite-lived asset and is amortized over its useful life.
+These indefinite-lived intangible assets are tested for impairment consistent with the impairment testing performed on other indefinite-lived intangible assets above.
+Upon completion of the research and development projects is reclassified as a finite-lived asset and is amortized over its useful life.